 This article is for startups and SMEs who are going through a period of commercial growth and as a result are toying with the idea of investing in human resources to better manage growing numbers of employees.

 For a fast-expanding company, HR is one of the most important matters to address – and one that will affect any step up to become a bigger, more successful organisation.
+Is the time right to hire a HR professional?
 The two points below will make the decision clearer for you – simply read the cases made under the two headers to help you decide what’s right for you.

 If you want to build a strong team of professionals, it’s difficult to do so without good human resources support.
 HR professionals are responsible for recruiting and training employees, motivating them, ensuring workplace communications are sufficient, and monitoring ongoing performance.

 Without the right people in place to take care of all this, you are likely to succumb to serious operational problems, not least a lack of time and resources to dedicate to your employees alongside your own important day-to-day tasks.

 If you are already struggling and are unable to dedicate time to HR activity such as employee development, it’s probable that the situation will only worsen – this is when proper plans should be put into place, to ensure you can develop strong and effective HR team.